sbasu7241/N-Queens/README.md

 # N Queens
- C++ breadth-first search, hill-climbing, and simulated annealing implementation of the n-queens probblem.
+ C++ breadth-first search, hill-climbing, and simulated annealing implementation of the n-queens problem.